bitbeans/SimpleDnsCrypt/README.md

 If you are able to translate the resx files into more languages, please feel free to send a pull request.

 # ![Alt text](img/icons/32x32.png "Want to say thanks?")
 Want to say thanks?

-If you don`t like this software, there are two similar projects:

 * Hit the :star: Star :star: button
 * <a href='https://pledgie.com/campaigns/32588'><img alt='Click here to lend your support to: Simple DNSCrypt and make a donation at pledgie.com !' src='https://pledgie.com/campaigns/32588.png?skin_name=chrome' border='0' ></a>